Toussaint Louverture: First marriage and manumission

-Between 1761 and 1777, Louverture met and married his first wife, Cécile, in a Catholic ceremony.
+Between 1761 and 1777, Louverture met and married his first wife, Cécile, a free woman, in a Catholic ceremony.
 The couple went on to have two sons, Toussaint Jr. and Gabrielle-Toussaint, and a daughter, Marie-Marthe.
 During this time, Louverture bought several slaves; although this was a means to grow a greater pool of exploitable labor, this was one of the few legal methods available to free the remaining members of a former slave's extended family and social circle.
-Louverture eventually bought the freedom of Cécile, their children, his sister Marie-Jean, his wife's siblings, and a slave named Jean-Baptist, freeing him so that he could legally marry.
+Louverture eventually bought the freedom of his sister Marie-Jean, his wife's siblings, and a slave named Jean-Baptist, freeing him so that he could legally marry.
 Louverture's own marriage, however, soon became strained and eventually broke down, as his coffee plantation failed to make adequate returns.
 A few years later, the newly freed Cécile left Louverture for a wealthy Creole planter, while Louverture had begun a relationship with a woman named Suzanne, who is believed to have gone on to become his second wife.
 There is little evidence that any formal divorce occurred, as that was illegal at the time.
 Louverture, in fact, would go on to completely excise his first marriage from his recollections of his pre-revolutionary life, to the extent that, until recent documents uncovered the marriage, few researchers were aware of the existence of Cécile and her children with Louverture.